owncast/owncast/.github/ISSUE_TEMPLATE/owncast-release-checklist.md

 ---
 name: Owncast release checklist
-about: A template with steps required for releasing a build of Owncast
+about: Use when planning a new public release of Owncast.
 title: Owncast release 0.0.x
 labels: documentation, Testing
 assignees: gabek